Reflection positivity and invertible topological phases: Introduction

-The third main subject of this paper is what might be called the homotopy theory of relativistic free fermions.
-There are two distinct scenarios in which free fermions give rise to a deformation class of $n$-dimensional reflection positive invertible theories.
-First scenario: an $(n-1)$-dimensional free fermion theory has an associated $n$-dimensional invertible anomaly theory, which is not necessarily topological; our concern here is its deformation class.\footnote{The anomaly theory lies in \emph{differential} $KO$-theory, whereas its deformation class lies in topological $KO$-theory.} Second scenario: an $n$-dimensional \emph{massive} free fermion theory has a long-range effective invertible topological field theory approximation, according to the general principle~(ii) invoked above, but now applied to a field theory rather than a lattice system.
+The third main subject of this paper is what might be called the homotopy theory of relativistic free fermions.\footnote{A free fermion field theory is neither topological nor invertible, but it has an associated invertible field theory.} There are two distinct scenarios in which a free fermion field theory gives rise to a deformation class of $n$-dimensional reflection positive invertible theories.
+First scenario: an $(n-1)$-dimensional free fermion theory has an associated $n$-dimensional invertible anomaly theory, which is not necessarily topological; our concern here is its deformation class.\footnote{The anomaly theory lies in \emph{differential} $KO$-theory, whereas its deformation class lies in topological $KO$-theory.} Second scenario: an $n$-dimensional \emph{massive} free fermion theory has a long-range effective invertible topological field theory approximation, according to the general principle~(ii) invoked above, applied to a quantum field theory rather than a lattice system.
 We sketch the first scenario in some detail in~\S\ref{subsec:8.4}, culminating in a formula (Conjecture~\ref{thm:124}) for the deformation class of the anomaly theory.
 Since massive free fermions have trivial anomaly, the starting point is the group of free fermionic data under direct sum modulo massive free fermionic data.
-The existence of a mass term has a meaning in terms of Clifford modules (Lemma~\ref{thm:119}), and this produces an identification of the quotient by massive theories in terms of the homotopy groups of the $KO$-theory spectrum (Theorem~\ref{thm:120}).
-The formula for the associated anomaly theory is a composition of the Atiyah-Bott-Shapiro map~\cite{ABS} from Thom bordism to $KO$-theory and the Anderson self-duality isomorphism of $KO$-theory~\cite{An}.
+The existence of a mass term has a meaning in terms of Clifford modules (Lemma~\ref{thm:119}), and this produces an identification of the quotient as a homotopy group of the $KO$-theory spectrum (Theorem~\ref{thm:120}).
+The formula for the deformation class of the associated anomaly theory is, conjecturally, a product of the Atiyah-Bott-Shapiro map~\cite{ABS} with the $KO$-theory class of the spinor data, followed by a Pfaffian map (Conjecture~\ref{thm:124}).
 In this paper we provide a detailed sketch of these ideas; we hope to give a thorough mathematical treatment in the future.
+There is a huge literature on relativistic free fermion field theories and associated anomalies; the recent paper~\cite{W1}, which describes several particular cases in detail, provided motivation and guidance for the general story here.
 By contrast, we only comment briefly (\S\ref{subsubsec:8.4.6}) on the second scenario, beginning from a massive $n$-dimensional free fermion theory, enough to show that the starting and ending data match those in the first scenario.
-There is a huge literature on relativistic free fermion field theories and associated anomalies; the recent paper~\cite{W1}, which describes several particular cases in detail, provided motivation and guidance for the general story here.
+In fact, it is this second scenario that is relevant to this paper, and in particular the conjecture~\eqref{eq:150} about its low energy effective field theory is used in the computations which follow.